gavinhughpalmer/sfdx-executor/README.md

 3. Parallel - This is a special form of tasks which actually acceps a new list of tasks in the field "parallelTasks", this will then execute the tasks in parallel (using `Promise.all()`).

 ## Attributes
 Attributes can be used in the "command" section of a tasks, this will then be swapped out at execution time for the value that is passed into the --attributes (-a) parameter in the command line.
 This parameter will accept a comma seperated list.
 The attributes should be entered into the "command" in the form ${x}, where x is a number representing the index in the attributes array that is passed in.
+Attributes can also be included within the command in the form of an environment variable, the script will then replace the values when it executes.

 ## Error Handling
 There are a few options for handling and recovering from errors built into the plugin, which will be detailed more below.